Understanding Wage and Hour Laws

 Practice Areas

-Why Choose Colby Law Firm for Your Wage and Hours Cases?
+Why Workers Choose Colby Law Firm for Wage and Hour Matters

 Exempt vs. Non-exempt Employees in California: Understanding the Difference

-Whether you are classified as an exempt or non-exempt employee in California depends on several factors, including your employment agreement or employment contract, job duties, and compensation.
-This classification determines your eligibility for minimum wage, overtime pay, and other protections under California’s wage and hour laws.
+Whether an employee is classified as exempt or non-exempt depends on several factors, including job duties and compensation.
+This classification determines eligibility for minimum wage, overtime pay, and other protections under California’s wage and hour laws.

 - Executive or managerial positions.

-- Professional roles such as doctors, lawyers, and engineers.
+- Licensed professionals such as doctors, lawyers, and engineers.

-- Administrative roles like school administrators and certain IT professionals.
+- Certain administrative roles, including some school administrators and IT professionals.

 - Outside sales personnel.

-- Overtime pay (for hours worked over 8 in a day or 40 in a week).
+- Overtime pay (for hours over 8 per day or 40 per week).

 - Meal and rest breaks.